099ersf2/099ersf2/README.md

 https://github.com/user-attachments/assets/fda8f744-82a8-4f08-a571-047f88fe100d

-The video above shows the fully functional _Shop, Taunts, and Settings_ UI.
+The video above shows the fully functional of the Robux Shop.

 Images